 Some grass trimmers have a plant guard, which is a wire hoop that projects in front of the grass trimmers.
 Remember to keep this up against the tree or bush, and be aware that if you swipe sideways you will cut into the bark.

 It's very easy to accidentally catch the base of trees and shrubs with your grass trimmer, which rips the bark, letting disease into the plant.
 In the worst cases it's possible to kill a tree if the bark is cut right around the trunk.

-Use your guard to protect the tree by placing it against the trunk and then step backwards, pulling the grass trimmer around the base of the tree.
+- Use your guard to protect the tree by placing it against the trunk.
+Then step backwards, pulling the grass trimmer around the base of the tree.

 - Swing it from side to side, cutting in one direction only.
 This will push all the debris in the same direction, making it easier to see where you have cut, and to clear up afterwards.

-If you've a lot of trimming to do, it's easy to put stresses and strains on your body, so avoid this by swinging the grass trimmer only as far as is comfortable.
+- If you've got a lot of trimming to do, it's easy to put stresses and strains on your body, so avoid this by swinging the grass trimmer only as far as is comfortable.